cbeier/asset_packager/README.markdown

       - foo
       - bar

-3. Run the rake task "asset:packager:build_all" to generate the compressed, merged versions for each package.
+3. Run the rake task `asset:packager:build_all` to generate the compressed, merged versions for each package.
 Whenever you rearrange the yaml file, you'll need to run this task again.